benjcal/zltt/README.md

 Programs for `zltt` are written in Lua and `zltt` uses Zig and SDL to render a GUI.

 The Lua API is extremly simple but very versatile.
-Look at `examples/` for example functionality.
+Look at `lua/examples/` for example functionality.

+### Requirements

+Zig
+SDL2
+LuaJIT

+### Instructions

+To build run `zig build`

+To run an example do `./zig-out/bin/zltt lua/examples/todo/init.lua`

 ## Examples

 https://user-images.githubusercontent.com/2781653/123039629-58ef2980-d3a7-11eb-92ca-4f71f105ebd9.mp4

 https://user-images.githubusercontent.com/2781653/123039640-5db3dd80-d3a7-11eb-9e17-2bfebf9ae951.mp4

 ### API